15 Jan Hypnosis Weight-Loss – Marisa in The Telegraph

 Anna is studying hypnosis weight loss as a way of helping people with their relationship to food.
 Her interest was sparked during the filming of Supersize in 2008.
 Anna had undergone regression through hypnotherapy with well-known therapist Marisa Peer, and discovered that her own eating habits were built during early childhood.
 Her mother had been was taken into hospital with placenta praevia.
 Her father had tried to comfort Anna – in her mother’s absence – by feeding her treats like fish and chips (washed down with Tizer – well, it was the Seventies).
 And so a relationship between food and comfort had been firmly established.

-Yet, after one hypnotherapy session, Anna lost two and a half stone – to settle at nine stone 7lb – the exact weight she had told the therapist she considered her ideal. ”I found myself making better food choices, without realising it – it was weird,’’ she admits.
+Yet, after one weight loss hypnotherapy session, Anna lost two and a half stone – to settle at nine stone 7lb – the exact weight she had told the therapist she considered her ideal. ”I found myself making better food choices, without realising it – it was weird,’’ she admits.

 Anna became fascinated with the way our subconscious works – especially in regard of eating. ”I began to want to help effect the transformation – not just report on it,’’ she explains. ”I wanted to arm myself with knowledge.’’
 Her new book aims to help readers explore their relationship with food – ”it is not just another diet book’’ she says firmly.